Credit and Debit Memos from TempWorks Software on Vimeo.

 Step 2.
 Select the icon for the specific (5.) transaction you would like to edit.
 You will notice when you do this, the pencil icon becomes shadowed.

 Step 3.
 Following our example, we will change the (6.)
-Overtime Hours from 3 to 1.
-Since we are decreasing the hours billed we are creating a Credit Memo.
-If we were increasing the amount of billed hours we would be creating a Debit Memo.
+Overtime Hours from 0 to 3.
+Since we are increasing the hours billed we are creating a Debit Memo.
+If we were decreasing the amount of billed hours we would be creating a Credit Memo.

 Once done with all of your invoice edits, select the save icon:

-Our original invoice 45162 automatically hides the (7.) invalid/original transactions by de-selecting the invoice item box.
+Our original invoice 1561556 automatically hides the (7.) invalid/original transactions by de-selecting the invoice item box.
 By default, the actual invoice will only display the (8.) corrected/updated transactions.
 Users may override this default by selecting the pencil icon to edit the invoice and marking the box next to each transaction they wish to appear on the invoice.
-Note that this type of edit will not create an additional memo (dash invoice).

 Upon reviewing the credit memo details, users will find that the same functionality which was available to them on the original invoice, such as the ability to preview, print, and email is also available on the memo: